anasty17/mirror-leech-telegram-bot/README.md

 - 4GB file upload with premium account
 - Upload all files to specific superGroup/channel.
 - Leech Split size and equal split size settings for each user
+- Ability to upload documents and videos parts in media group.
+Setting for each user
 ### Google
 - Stop duplicates for all tasks except yt-dlp tasks
 - Download from Google Drive